NNshnur/CapstoneProject/resources/design-document.md

 ## 3. Use Cases

-U1.
+* U1.
 As a user I want to create operating expense entry;
-U2.
+* U2.
 As a user I want to update operating expense entry;
-U3.
+* U3.
 As a user I want to view all operating expense;
-U4.
+* U4.
 As a user I want to 'soft delete' expense entry.
-U5.
+* U5.
 As a user I want to create an entry of income;
-U6.
+* U6.
 As a user I want to delete an entry of income;
-U7.
+* U7.
+As a user I want to update an entry of income;
+* U8.
+As a user I want to view all income entries;
+* U9.
 As a user I want to filter by category;
-U8.
+* U10.
 As a user I want to filter by truck;
-U9.
+* U11.
 As a user I want to filter by date;
-U10.
+* U12.
 As a user I want to see a graph representation of my expenses and income by month (dashboard);
-U11.
+* U13.
 As I user I want to generate report and export it in PDF format.

 ## 4. Project Scope

-_Clarify which parts of the problem you intend to solve.
-It helps reviewers know what questions to ask to make sure you are solving for what you say and stops discussions from getting sidetracked by aspects you do not intend to handle in your design._

 ### 4.1.
 In Scope

-_Which parts of the problem defined in Sections 1 and 2 will you solve with this design?
-This should include the base functionality of your product.
-What pieces are required for your product to work?_

-_The functionality described above should be what your design is focused on.
-You do not need to include the design for any out of scope features or expansions._
+1. As a user I want to create operating expense entry;
+2. As a user I want to update operating expense entry;
+3. As a user I want to view all operating expense;
+4. As a user I want to 'soft delete' expense entry.
+5. As a user I want to create an entry of income;
+6. As a user I want to delete an entry of income;
+7. As a user I want to update an entry of income;
+8. As a user I want to view all income entries;
+9. As a user I want to filter by category;
+10. As a user I want to filter by date;
+11. As a user I want to filter by truck;

 ### 4.2.
 Out of Scope

-_Based on your problem description in Sections 1 and 2, are there any aspects you are not planning to solve?
-Do potential expansions or related problems occur to you that you want to explicitly say you are not worrying about now?
-Feel free to put anything here that you think your team can't accomplish in the unit, but would love to do with more time._

-_The functionality here does not need to be accounted for in your design._
+* Stretch Goal 1 - As a user I want to see a graph representation of my expenses and income by month (dashboard);
+* Stretch Goal 2 - As I user I want to generate report and export it in PDF format.

 # 5. Proposed Architecture Overview